NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 >
 > If the patient is homeless, you can try searching with the postcode ZZ99 3VZ.

-As this point we look up the patient's details and vaccination history.
+At this point we look up the patient's details and vaccination history.

 If a match is found, you’ll be shown the patient's details and vaccination history.